missionpinball/mpf-docs/docs/code/api_reference/misc_components/UtilityFunctions.md

 If no “s” or “ms” is provided, this method assumes “milliseconds.”

-If time is ‘None’ or a string of ‘None’, this method returns 0.
+If time is 'None' or a string of 'None', this method returns 0.

 Returns an integer.
 The examples listed above return 200, 2000 and 0, respectively.